GDGOstrava/gdg-garage/README.md

-Agency Jekyll theme
+GDG Garage Jekyll theme
 ====================

-Agency theme based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)
+GDG Garage theme based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)

 # How to use